philnguyen/termination/README.md

 virtual machine that contains the dynamic checker, static checker, tests, and all their dependencies.

-The image has been tested to work with Virtualbox `5.1.26`.
+The image has been tested to work with Virtualbox 6.0.
 Instructions for
 [downloading and installing Virtualbox](https://www.virtualbox.org/wiki/Downloads) can be found on the official site.

 1. Download the [OVA image](TODO link)
-(if you don't have a Dropbox account, **no need to sign up**, just dismiss the sign-up dialog.)
+(if you don't have a Dropbox account, there is **no need to sign up**, just dismiss the sign-up dialog.)

 2. Launch the image: on most Linux or Windows desktops, double-clicking the file will do.
 Otherwise from Virtualbox, choose `File -> Import Appliance`.
 It is reccommended that you give the image at least `2048MB` of memory.

-3. The image runs Lubuntu 16.04 64bit with log-in information:
+3. The image runs Lubuntu 18.10 64bit that should log in automatically.

-  * Username: `reviewer`
-  * Password: `reviewer`
+   If for any reason it requires logging in, username and password are both `reviewer`.

 4. After the desktop loads, launch the terminal using the icon on the desktop.

 5. To automate *all* steps described in the next sections, execute:

-        cd artifact
         make

 An example of the expected output can be found at